-- 1. The accounts should be totaled up and trial balance and final accounts be kept ready. - 2.
-Vouchers should be serially arranged. - 3.
-Schedule of trade receivables and trade payables should be prepared. - 4.
-Schedule of outstanding expenses, prepaid expenses and accrued income to be kept ready. - 5.
-A list of bad and doubtful debts should be prepared. - 6.
-Schedule of investments should be prepared. - 7.
-Certified list of goods returned to be prepared. - 8.
-Statement of permanent capital expenditure to be prepared. - 9.
-Schedule of deferred revenue expenditures to be prepared. - 10.
-Names and addresses of managers and other officers should be kept ready.
+a peer review under the Chartered Accountants Act, 1949.
+Following .
+The accounts should be totaled up and trial instructions are balance and final accounts be kept ready. given by the auditor Vouchers should be serially arranged. to the client before B. Schedule of trade receivables and trade the start of audit payables should be prepared.
+4 I. Schedule of outstanding expenses, prepaid expenses and accrued income to be kept ready.
+A list of bad and doubtful debts should be prepared.
+6 Schedule of investments should be prepared.
+7 Certified list of goods returned to be prepared.
+3 3.
+Statement of permanent capital expenditure to be prepared.
+9. Schedule of deferred revenue expenditures to be prepared.
+0. Names and addresses of managers and other officers should be kept ready.

-Space to write important points for revision
+Space to write important points for revision -

-Q.9.2 2019 - May [2] (c)

-Descriptive

-CA Raj, an engagement partner wants to take decision, regarding acceptance and continuance of an audit engagement.
-Which informations, he should obtain before accepting an engagement?
-(3 marks)
+Q.9.2 2019 - May [2] (c) Descriptive CA Raj, an engagement partner wants to take decision, reacceptance and continuance of an audit engagement.
+Which inform he should obtain before accepting an engagement?